Last updated on 2025-12-29

 Plot Summary of Heart Eyes (Spoiler-Free)

-Ally (played by Olivia Holt) is an ad executive whose big pitch for a jewelry campaign featuring “doomed lovers” is getting major pushback.
-But Ally is in no position to argue – she’s in the midst of her own breakup, and her ex has already moved on, which just adds to the horror of her personal life.
+Ally (played by Olivia Holt) is an ad executive whose big pitch for a jewelry campaign featuring “doomed lovers” is getting major pushback, but Ally is in no position to argue – she’s in the midst of her own breakup, and her ex has already moved on, which just adds to the horror of her personal life.

-But, just as the standard rom-com formula begins to play out, enter the wild card: The Heart Eyes Killer.
-This psycho has a singular goal: to brutally murder couples in the most violent and graphic ways possible.
-Yeah, it’s about to get real messy.
-Now, Ally and Jay are not only trying to survive the carnage but also figure out if they’re willing to risk their lives for love.
+But, just as the standard rom-com formula begins to play out, enter the wild card -The Heart Eyes Killer, and this psycho has a singular goal – to brutally murder couples in the most violent and graphic ways possible.

 Heart Eyes Review: Is It Worth Watching?

-So, is Heart Eyes a brilliant reinvention of the slasher-rom-com genre?
-No. But that’s not what it’s aiming for.
-The movie knows exactly what it is – dumb, fun, and packed with enough blood to make a vampire blush.
-It embraces the ridiculousness of its concept, leaning into both the rom-com and horror aspects with equal enthusiasm.
-And that’s the real charm of it.
+The movie knows exactly what it is – dumb, fun, and packed with enough blood to make a vampire blush, as it embraces the ridiculousness of its concept, leaning into both the rom-com and horror aspects with equal enthusiasm, and that’s the real charm of it.

-But let’s not kid ourselves – no one’s here for the romance, are they?
 The real draw is the killer, and Heart Eyes knows how to deliver on that front.
-The Heart Eyes Killer is creepy, yet kind of comical, with his dingy yellow mask and those glowing red heart-shaped eyes.
-He’s got the whole “slasher villain” vibe but with a twist of goofiness that fits perfectly with the tone of the movie.
-The kills are over-the-top, bloody, and absolutely satisfying.
-We get some great kills that combine humor with horror, and honestly, that’s the heart of what makes this film so fun.
-It doesn’t try to be too serious about the violence – it’s all part of the show, and that’s exactly what you want from a movie like this.
+The Heart Eyes Killer is creepy, yet kind of comical, with his dingy yellow mask and those glowing red heart-shaped eyes, and he’s got the whole “slasher villain” vibe but with a twist of goofiness that fits perfectly with the tone of the movie.

-Now, the movie does have some flaws.
-The plot is fairly predictable, and once you get a sense of the direction it’s heading, there are no real surprises.
-The reveal at the end is a little weak – it’s like the film doesn’t even care about trying to outsmart you, which, I guess, is part of the charm?
-But still, the final twist could have been better.
-It’s not bad, it just feels like the film doesn’t give you the satisfying payoff you’re hoping for after all the chaos.
+The plot though is fairly predictable, as you would probably expect, and once you get a sense of the direction it’s heading, there are no real surprises, and the reveal at the end is a little weak – it’s like the film doesn’t even care about trying to outsmart you, which, I guess, is part of the charm?

 What I Liked (And What I Didn’t Like)